hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!
-Update 1.4.0** : Big changes for all modular pages.
+Update 1.4.x** : Big changes for all modular pages.
 You will need to re-save ALL modular after the update.
 Check the "options" tab in any modular to access the new modular theme options.

-> **Anything else?** : Yep.
-I am testing a new site loader on mobile with placeholder content in v1.4.3 and I think it's here to stay.

 > **What's next?** : Embed shortcodes (youtube & vimeo) will get an update allowing the use of full url instead of IDs.